friedhardware/TorrentDirectories/README.md

 ## Manifest System

 The tool maintains a CSV manifest file to track processed directories.
 The manifest file is named `manifest.csv` and is stored in:
-- The current directory when no output directory is specified
+- The 'torrents/' directory by default
-- The output directory when specified with `-o/--output`
+- The specified output directory when using `-o/--output`

 The manifest file format is: